ssmak/promise-walk/README.md

 # promise.walk
-Call array of promises in order (no resolve content will be reserved.)
+Call promises in sequential order and return all the resolved contents to the callback function.
+(Rejected promise will not block the further promise execution.)

 ## how to use?
 Install dependence: